 As officers approached the vehicle, Asashina pointed the handgun in their direction.

 “I fired about 30 rounds,” Asashina told police.
-“I came to Kyoto to shot another Kobe Yamaguchi-gumi member.”
+“I came to Kyoto to shoot another Kobe Yamaguchi-gumi member.”

 Dissolution of Yamaguchi-gumi